How to Apply

 Culture & Values

-- Regardless of scale, does the organization currently have any staff wellness programs, including even small, informal ways of showing care and appreciation for the staff?
+• Does the organization currently have any staff wellness practices, including even small, informal ways of showing care and appreciation for the staff?

 Community Leadership

-- Will the investment in the collective care of the staff have broader reverberations in the organization’s programs and the community it works with?
+• Will the investment in the collective care of the staff have broader reverberations in the community?

 Organizational Readiness